 In some cases, having buttons and proper movement controllers overcomes some of the touch overload that can happen in games where you don't get the action you want because there's too much happening on screen.

-However, there are some great experiences in the support for game streaming services where you need to be playing with a controller.
+There are some great experiences in the support for game streaming services where you need to play with a controller.
 Firing up Stadia, we were quickly playing Doom 64 with the Kishi and loving the experience.
-This is where controllers like Kishi can really come into their own - you can be playing at home with Stadia on your TV and take that experience on your travels in an easy way (as long as have a great connection … roll on 5G!).
+This is where controllers like Kishi can really come into their own - you can be playing at home with Stadia on your TV and take that experience on your travels in an easy way.